siddharthborderwala/pool-server-rs/README.md

 # rust-server

-A multi-threaded web server using `std::net` module, implemented with a thread-pool and channels using `std::Arc`, `std::Mutex`, and `std::mpsc`.
+A multi-threaded web server using `std::net` module, implemented with a thread-pool and channels using `std::sync::Arc`, `std::sync::Mutex`, and `std::sync::mpsc`.